COVID-19 wastewater surveillance dashboard

-This dashboard provides trend data about the levels of COVID-19 in the wastewater (sewage) of different communities and settings across Canada.
-This can reflect the levels of COVID-19 in those communities.
-We update this information on Tuesdays and Fridays at 12:00 pm Eastern Time.
-Data may lag slightly, due to the time it takes to transport and analyze the samples.
-This report was last updated on May 20, 2022 with data up to and including March 28, 2022.
+We update this information on Tuesdays and Fridays at 12:00 noon Eastern Time.
+In the event of a holiday, we update on the next business day.
+Data at some sites may lag slightly, due to the time it takes to transport and analyze samples.
+This report was last updated on November 10, 2023 with data up to and including November 2, 2023.

 On this page